krlaa/Atlas/3. Resources 📚/Classes/CEN 3722/Project 2.md

 1. Research and Considerations
 	- For wearable design in the scope of the game Temple Run the biggest consideration is the use of different technologies.
 For this specific scenario, you would have to consider which sensor or gadget could control the movement of the player.
 2. Hypothetical Scenario
 	- For this hypothetical scenario the wearable device that will be needed to play the game is Google Glass or another augmented reality eye-wear.
 The player would put on the glasses and be presented with a menu screen very similar to the one mention the VR section.
 The controls for the menu and pause functionality would be on the glasses themselves.
 For player movement this is where the creativity of the designer can sprout different possibilities.
 With a gyro sensor players actually jumping could be inputted into the game as a jump.
+For side to side movement this could be implemented with a separate gadget, either handheld like the controller mentioned in the VR section or the phone could be used as the controller.
 3. Design Issues
-	-
+	- As aforementioned interaction of menus and intractable items in the game will be done through the wearable device controls.
+This wearable approach also limits the option of multiplayer.
+Rules for this rendition of the game would be entirely identical to the mobile game.
+However since it is on a different platform maybe there could be some leeway on what register as a collision so that players don't constantly get frustrated that they didn't jump fast enough.
 4. Pros and Cons
 	- Pros:
+		- portable
+		- immersive experience
+		- Less motion sickness because not completed separated from reality
 	- Cons:
+		- Expensive
+		- Space consuming
+		- Potential extra hardware.